 My parents always told me they were proud of me “for waking up in the morning” which has helped me be the person I am.
 Totally odd because I’m a bit of a productivity seeker.
 Anyway, I need to breathe and focus on my family right now, so I’m taking a brief intermission from blogging.

-I started blogging almost exactly 13 years ago, so you know I’ll be back.
+I started blogging almost exactly 13 years ago, so you know I’ll be back soon, but I will likely go down to just one post a week instead of my usual two.
 EvinOK has been going strong since March 2011 and it wasn’t even one of my first blogs.
 I’ll be on Instagram or Facebook (even Twitter) a bit sharing memories of him.